-In evaluating EY's performance, the Audit Committee has taken into consideration the standing, skills and experience of the firm and of the audit team, along with their robustness and perceptiveness in their identification, consideration and reporting of the key accounting and audit judgements.
+In its own evaluation of EY's performance, the Audit Committee has also taken into consideration the standing, skills and experience of the firm and of the audit team, along with their robustness and perceptiveness in their identification, consideration and reporting of the key accounting and audit judgements.
 The Committee assessed the effectiveness of the audit process through the quality of the formal reports, both verbal and written, it received from EY at the planning and conclusion of the audit, including the reasons for any variation from the original audit plan, together with the contribution which EY made to the discussion and challenge of any matters raised in these reports or by Committee members.
-The Committee also reviewed the FRC's Audit Quality Inspection Report on Ernst & Young LLP published in July 2023 and took into account any relevant observations made by the Investment Manager and Company Secretary.
+In addition to the outcome of the FRC's inspection of the audit of the Group detailed previously, the Committee also reviewed the FRC's Audit Quality Inspection Report on Ernst & Young LLP published in July 2024 and took into account any relevant observations made by the Investment Manager and Company Secretary.
 The Committee is satisfied that EY provides an effective independent challenge in carrying out its responsibilities.

 EY has been the auditor to the Group since its launch in 2013.
 Following professional guidelines, the audit principal rotates after five years.
-The current audit principal is Matthew Price and the audit for the year ended 30 June 2023 constitutes the first year of his term.
-Having considered the effectiveness of the audit, the Audit Committee has recommended the continuing appointment of EY as the Group's auditor to the Board.
+The current audit principal is Matthew Price and the audit for the year ended 30 June 2024 constitutes the second year of his term.
+Having considered the effectiveness of the audit, the Audit Committee has recommended to the Board the continuing appointment of EY as the Group's auditor.
 The performance of the Auditor will continue to be reviewed annually taking into account all relevant guidance and best practice.
 The Company is in compliance with the requirements of the Statutory Audit Services for Large Companies Market Investigation (Mandatory Use of Competitive Tender Processes and Audit Committee Responsibilities) Order 2014.
 This order relates to the frequency and governance of tenders for the appointment of the external auditor and the setting of the policy on the provision of non-audit services.
 The Group will require to undertake an audit tender, with mandatory rotation of the audit firm, before 30 June 2032.